Child marriage/forced marriage in Uganda

 The impact of child marriage on human rights of women and girls in Uganda

 Universal declaration of human rights (1948) article 16:2: marriage shall be entered into only with the free and full consent of the intending spouses.
-Therefore early and forced marriage is a violation of if human rights.
+Therefore early and forced marriage is a violation of human rights.
 Child marriage denies girls their rights to health, education to live in security and to choose when and whom to marry.

 There are a number of consequences associated with early marriage and this involves physical, developmental, psychological and social implications.